cynicalico/fonts/README.md

 They are licensed under the [SIL OFL](OFL.txt), see the [OFL FAQ](OFL-FAQ.txt) for usage instructions.

-The fonts under the *bg* folder have a black background, the *no-bg* folder has a transparent background.
+The fonts under the *bg* folder have a black background, the *no-bg* folder have a transparent background.

 The original Aseprite files are under the *ase* folder.